AON Timer DV Document

 - A clock and reset interface for the AON clock

-- The sleep mode input
+- A Pins inteface for the sleep mode input

 The AON timer uses three clock domains (async